 #2 – You Can Feel Alone

-Another burden of being from the future is the sense of being alone on our mission from God.
+Even though John 17, 1 Corinthians 2, Ephesians 4, and other Scriptures clearly state the Lord’s intention for unity, I have had leaders in Body of Christ tell me for over 35 years, “it will never happen”.
+Being from the future can give you the sense of being alone on your mission from God.
 It’s not actually true, but like Elijah in 1 Kings 19:10, we can feel like we are the only ones standing in the gap between the way things are and the way they should be.
 In one sense being alone is what is called for in certain circumstances.
 After all, if you are a plumber on a house call, I don’t think you would be sad by the fact there aren’t more plumbers at the house.
 That would be bad for business.
 I guess what I am trying to convey is that some of what we are called to do requires are aloneness because of the unique way in which God has made us for a particular situation and time.
 It takes a while for us to realize this, but sometimes we may have something from heaven that not everyone else in the room has.
 We may feel alone in our specific situation, but just like Elijah we need to remember there are 7000 who haven’t bowed their knee to Baal throughout our community.
 We should always remember that we are not ‘the” part of what God is doing, we are “a” part of what He is doing.

 #3 – It’s Difficult Challenging the Status Quo